Sylvain-pitie/aimd-energy-plot/README_.md

 - The script looks for lines containing `"E="` in the OSZICAR file to extract energy values.
 - If you want to analyze a different time window or change the outlier filtering strategy, you can modify the script.
-- Currently, the script removes the top 4 maximum values in the selected window to clean noise.
-You can replace this with statistical outlier detection if needed.

----

-## 📄 License

-This project is licensed under the **MIT License**.
-Feel free to use, modify, and distribute.

 ---